How NoDelulu Works

 |---|---|---|

-| Doubt | Likely wrong or misleading | "Approximately 400 metres tall" (actual: 330m) |
+| Needs Work | Strong concern confirmed by at least one model | "Approximately 400 metres tall" (actual: 330m) |

-| Note | Worth flagging but uncertain | Missing context that may be relevant |
+| Minor | Low concern — flagged for awareness, not necessarily wrong | Missing context that may be relevant to some readers |

 What We Check For

-Statements that contradict established facts
+A statement that contradicts verifiable, established facts

 Wrong numbers, dates, statistics, or measurements

-Citations to journals, papers, or studies that don't exist
+Citations, studies, or sources that don't exist

 The document contradicts itself in different places